Hiking The Selvaggio Blu

-It was the early summer of 2018, when I embarked on this trip guided by the amazing Tania Noakes and provided by Inversion Travel.
+It was the early summer, when we embarked on this trip guided by the amazing Tania Noakes and provided by Inversion Travel.
 Our first experience with Inversion Travel was in the Spanish Pyrenees Ice Climbing earlier that year.
 We loved the guys who ran this company and what they were offering so booked on to this trip too.

 Overview of the Selvaggio Blu Trek from Inversion

 - Day 2 – Training, Rope Skills and Cala Ganone.

 - Day 3 – Starting the trail with lots of Ascents and Descents to camp at a rocky gorge type area close to the water where additional water and food is delivered.